CODE-ESI-CLUB/Competitive-Programming-101/README.md

 # Competitive Programming 101

-all the needed ressources &amp; practice contests editorials Welcome to **Competitive Programming 101**, a comprehensive resource repository to kickstart your journey in competitive programming.
+Welcome to **Competitive Programming 101**, a comprehensive resource repository to kickstart your journey in competitive programming.
 Whether you're a beginner or looking to refine your skills, this repository has you covered.

 ## 🚀 Getting Started